Foundations of Criminological Theory (3)

-Examines theory, measurement, and research on gangs and gang activity, including definitional issues; gangs in historical context; theories of gang formation; types of gangs; gang involvement in crime, drugs, and violence; and gangs in the international context.
+This course examines theory, measurement, and research on gangs and gang activity, including definitional issues; gangs in historical context; theories of gang formation; types of gangs; gang involvement in crime, drugs, and violence; and gangs in the international context.
 It also examines gang control programs and policies.

 Evidence and Criminal Justice Policy (3)

-Research Methods (3)
+Advanced Research Methods (3)

 Analyzes research strategies and methods for research in criminal justice and criminology.
 Includes analysis of links between theories and methods.
 Provides detailed review of quantitative and qualitative methods, including research design, sampling, measurement, data collection, and ethical concerns.